Our service now covers areas all across Canada

 Here is an article that tells you more about this subject:

-Typically, painting projects are one of the jobs that tend to be shorter.
+Typically, this type of project is one of the jobs that tend to be shorter.
 However, if you decide to repaint the entire house, it could take days or even weeks.
 In addition, paint can be a disturbing element for the occupants of the house, because of the smell, but also because it takes time to dry.

 For larger painting jobs, it may therefore be advisable to live elsewhere if possible or to reduce your living quarters so you can avoid rooms that are being painted.